 - UCLA School of Law (J.D., 1990), Order of the Coif; Member of the Editorial Board of the UCLA Law Review

 - Stanford University (A.B., Economics and Political Science, 1987) with distinction

 Richard Birnholz is a partner in the Los Angeles office of Irell & Manella LLP.
 He is a member of the firm’s litigation and intellectual property workgroups.
 Mr. Birnholz has extensive experience in complex litigation in federal and state courts, specializing in high-stakes patent litigation in courts throughout the country.
 He has tried cases in the United States District Courts and before the International Trade Commission and has successfully argued appeals before the United States Court of Appeals for the Federal Circuit.
-Mr. Birnholz has been selected by Los Angeles Magazine for inclusion in Southern California "Rising Stars" in 2004 and Southern California "Super Lawyers" in 2017 for the twelfth consecutive year.
+Mr. Birnholz has been selected by Los Angeles Magazine for inclusion in Southern California "Rising Stars" in 2004 and Southern California "Super Lawyers" in 2018 for the thirteenth consecutive year.

 Before joining Irell & Manella LLP, Mr. Birnholz served as a law clerk to the Honorable Pamela Ann Rymer, U.S. Court of Appeals for the Ninth Circuit, and as an extern for the Honorable Ruth Bader Ginsburg, then a judge of the U.S. Court of Appeals for the D.C.
 Circuit.
 During law school, Mr. Birnholz served on the editorial board of the UCLA Law Review and published a comment entitled "The Validity and Propriety of Contingent Fee Controls," 37 U.C.L.A.
 L. Rev. 949 (1990).

 - The Trustees of Columbia University in the City of New York v.
 Symantec – Represents Columbia in patent litigation in the Eastern District of Virginia against Symantec involving antivirus and anomaly detection inventions.